Traore or Rape?

 Look at the dictum, ‘security is not a problem of the state it is a self-help project’ and ‘this or that West African nation is one of the fastest growing in the world.’
 Lies trumpeted by interested intellectuals, pundits and politicians.
 Lies!
 Big Lies.
 Lies from world leaders who feast on Africa.

 Growth becomes a lie when citizens live in an economy where they have less money in their pockets and less public services offered to them.
-Voodoo economics may persuade western or northern economies but not West African ones.
+Abstract economics may persuade western or northern economies but not West African ones.
 Again, growth means more or increase.
 Just as a growing child does not get smaller but bigger, a growing economy means more money and public spending for citizens.
 African growth may truly mean decrease.
 It’s time to rewrite the dictionary definition for growth in Africa with honesty.

 If talk is all you can do, then at least be honest.
 You cannot fool West Africans forever.
 We shall see.